BrendanCooney/marketing-for-devs-blog/README.md

 ### Testing
 All testing througout the project has been done on a manual testing basis using a MVC framework.
 From Html, CSS, Javascript, Python3 and Django all work to produce the result has used manual testing.

+### Deployment
+The Development plan of this project was to install all the required libraries and deploy to Heroku early.
+Using this strategy the aim would be leave less room for error with a larger smaller project rather than a larger project at the end.

+### ElephantSQL Database
+This project uses ElephantSQL for the PostgreSQL Database.

+To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:

+- Click Create New Instance to start a new database.
+- Provide a name (this is commonly the name of the project: retro-reboot).
+- Select the Tiny Turtle (Free) plan.
+- You can leave the Tags blank.
+- Select the Region and Data Center closest to you.
+- Once created, click on the new database name, where you can view the database URL and Password.

+### Cloudinary Static File hosting
+The static Files of the project are hosted in Cloudinary.

+### Heroku Deployment
+This project uses Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate applications entirely in the cloud.

+Deployment steps are as follows, after account setup:
+- Select New in the top-right corner of your Heroku Dashboard, and select Create new app from the dropdown menu.
+- Your app name must be unique, and then choose a region closest to you (EU or USA), and finally, select Create App.
+- From the new app Settings, click Reveal Config Vars, and set your environment variables.

 ### References
 This Blog project used the Codestar Project by the code institute as a base.
 I wanted to change the content and the way the website was repersented so the landing page was added.
 The Landing page used a template from Start Bootstrap.
 Canva was used for the images and as an example Chat GPT to quickly produce the articles which were slightly ammended by myself.